vandercoder/flight-booker/README.md

 Gave a try on simple-forms since everyone in rails seems to recommend it.
 But i couldn't get it to work for my search form just yet, so I switched back to vanilla by using form_for or form_with

 Stumble upon elasticsearch when i was trying to build a search form.
+Might be worth to take a look in the future

 I was confused about how to store durations on a database.
-Tried to use the time dataype but when I try to input "01:15:00" it adds a date upfront for some reason(?).
+Tried to use the time dataype but when I try to input "01:15:00" it adds a date upfront for some reason.
 In any case, I found a solution to instead store time only as seconds and store it as an integer.
 Then you can perform calculations on it if you want to show into hours and minutes.
-This way it is supposed to be faster. https://stackoverflow.com/questions/1051465/using-a-duration-field-in-a-rails-model
+This way it is supposed to be faster.
+(You can store in mins, but I prefer to be precise) https://stackoverflow.com/questions/1051465/using-a-duration-field-in-a-rails-model

 Got into the datetime problem.
-It really is harder than it looks.
-I try not to handle timezones at the moment.
-Ran into some trouble with date handling.
-Turns out it's a lot of hassle handling datetime variables, especially if you only ever need to call one (the date or time).
-Better to just store them separately, flight_date and flight_time. actually no ended up using datetime seems i need to make use more model callbacks
+I was having trouble calling only the date from the date time variable in the controller.
+I figured, who not just have them stored separately, like flight_date and flight_time.
+But I managed to find the solution anyway, I needed only to put some methods on the model file.

 # HOW TO SHOW RESULTS